-Manually observed cloud cover and cloud type were taken at the XJH Observatory three times per day (8:00, 14:00, 20:00 LST) until October 2013.
-Based on observed daytime cloud cover data (8:00, 14:00 LST), hourly rainfall data, the daily sky conditions are classified into clear, cloudy, overcast and rainy (Table 1).
-That is: when both the cloud cover at 8:00 and 14:00 LST are less than 20%, or the diurnal curve of K{\downarrow} is very smooth, the day is defined as a clear day; when the daytime cloud cover is between 30% and 80%, the day is defined as a cloudy day; when the daytime cloud cover is larger than 80%, the day is defines as a overcast day; when it rains in any hour within 24 hours a day, the day is defined as a rainy day.
-The occurrence of weather phenomena, such as the time of rain, snow, fog, dew, and haze, were also recorded.
-Precipitation data are obtained from the automated meteorological station (AWS, Vaisala MILOS500) located 60 m from the tower site.
-Particulate matter (PM) of 2.5 μm or smaller size are measured at around 50 m agl (on top of a building, about 50 m to the south from the CNR4 sensor) using a Thermo Fisher Scientific 5030 SHARP Monitor.
-The 1 min samples are averaged to provide hourly means.
-Following Xiao et al. (2011) and Zhang and Cao (2015), clear (cloudy) days are subdivided into haze or non-haze hours based on observed hourly visibility (Vaisala PWD22), relative humidity (RH) and PM2.5 concentration.
-That is: when the hourly visibility for clear (cloudy) days is larger than 10 km and PM2.5 is less than 35 μg m-3, the hours are defined as clear (cloudy) none haze; when the hourly visibility for clear (cloudy) days is smaller than 10 km and relative humidity is less than 90% and PM2.5 is larger than 35 μg m-3, the hours are defined as clear (cloudy) haze.
+Manually observed cloud cover and cloud type were taken at the XJH observatory three times per day (0800, 1400, and 2000 LST) until October 2013.
+Based on observed daytime cloud-cover data (0800 and 1400 LST) and hourly rainfall data, the daily sky conditions are classified into clear, cloudy, overcast, and rainy (Table 1).
+That is, when the cloud cover at both 0800 and 1400 LST is less than 20%, or the diurnal curve of K{\perp} is very smooth, the day is defined as a clear day; if the daytime cloud cover is between 30% and 80%, it is a cloudy day; if the daytime cloud cover is more than 80%, it is an overcast day; if it rained at all during a day, it is a rainy day.
+The occurrence of weather phenomena, such as the time of rain, snow, fog, dew, and haze, was also recorded.
+Precipitation data are obtained from the automated meteorological station (AWS; Vaisala, Inc., MILOS500) located 60 m from the tower site.
+Particulate matter (PM) of 2.5 μ m or smaller size is measured at around 50 m AGL (atop a building, about 50 m to the south from the CNR4 sensor) using a Thermo Fisher Scientific, Inc., 5030 SHARP Monitor.
+The 1-min samples are averaged to provide hourly means.
+Following Xiao et al. (2011) and Zhang and Cao (2015), clear or cloudy days are subdivided into haze or no-haze hours based on observed hourly visibility (Vaisala PWD22), relative humidity (RH), and PM{2.5} concentration; that is, if the hourly visibility on clear or cloudy days is longer than 10 km and PM{2.5} is less than $35 \,\mu g m^{-3}$, the hours are defined as clear (or cloudy, as appropriate) no haze; whereas if the hourly visibility for clear or cloudy days is less than 10 km, relative humidity is less than 90%, and PM{2.5} is larger than $35 \,\mu g m^{-3}$, the hours are defined as clear (or cloudy) haze.
 The definition and data availability for all the sky conditions are also summarized in Table 1.

 Tall buildings have a complex influence on the radiation budget of an urban environment.
-To document the urban morphology and sky view factors around the site, a Nikon D610 digital camera fitted with a fisheye hemispheric lens (Sigma 8 mm f3.5) was used to take onsite photographs that produce a hemispheric projection of the radiating environment onto a circular image.
-The manufacturer specified field of view (FOV) for the lens is 180° (Sigma 2013).
+To document the urban morphology and sky-view factors around the site, a Nikon D610 digital camera fitted with a fish-eye hemispheric lens (Sigma 8-mm f3.5) was used to take onsite photographs that produce a hemispheric projection of the radiating environment onto a circular image.
+The manufacturerspecified field of view (FOV) for the lens is 180° (Sigma 2013).
 The response time of the camera is milliseconds.
-Photographs were taken near the foot of the tower (i.e. at 55 m agl).
-This photographic method has been used widely to estimate sky view factors (Steyn et al. 1986; Grimmond et al. 2001; Chen et al. 2010).
+Photographs were taken near the foot of the tower (i.e., at 55 m AGL).
+This photographic method has been used widely to estimate sky-view factors (Steyn et al. 1986; Grimmond et al. 2001; Chen et al. 2012).